Get Around Alameda

 There are five drawbridges over the Oakland-Alameda Estuary, used to get to and from Alameda.
 Each bridge has its own rules for when and how they're opened.
 Find out more here.

-Alameda is striving for a cleaner, zero-greenhouse gas emission future.
-Alameda Municipal Power (AMP), the city-owned electric utility, has programs to encourage and incentivize electric vehicle use.
-And, the City is making it easier for community members and businesses to install EV chargers.
+Alameda Municipal Power (AMP) has programs to encourage and incentivize electric vehicle use and help community members and businesses install EV chargers